9 Dangers of False Doctrines & Teachings

 9. False Doctrines Give False Teachers Abusive Control Over Their Followers

 This happens especially within religious cults or groups that exhibit high control behaviour.
-False teachers and cult leaders tend to twist scriptures to enable themselves to intimately control, manipulate and spiritually abuse their deceived followers.
+False teachers and cult leaders tend to twist scriptures to enable themselves to intimately control, manipulate and spiritually abuse their manipulate their followers.

 1 Peter 5:3 says that the church leader should not lord over or be domineering towards his followers but he should be an example to the flock.